-The 522GW is still a massively impressive dash cam (despite being released in 2019), which not only nails the basics (such as recording with outstanding image quality), but also offers some nifty features that can put you at ease when in the car.
+The 522GW previously held the top spot in this guide, but even though it's been superceded, it's still a massively impressive dash cam.
+It not only nails the basics (such as recording with outstanding image quality), but also offers some nifty features that can put you at ease when in the car.

 While it's now not the only dash cam to feature it, the Nextbase 522GW was one of the first to come with Alexa built-in.
 This functionality allows you to play music, find parking, control Alexa-enabled smart home devices and make calls whenever you want, without taking your eyes off the road.
 We found it surprisingly useful.

 There’s also impressive safety features, such as Emergency SOS, which will alert the emergency services to your location in the event of an accident.
 This feature – or similar iterations of – can be found on other dash cams too, and can prove to be lifesaving.

 That's not all, however, the 522GW also packs an 'Intelligent Parking Mode' that records any bump or physical movement on the vehicle when left unattended.

 It's not just the impressive list of features that means this is the best dash cam, however, as we previously mentioned, the Nextbase 522GW is also a master when it comes to the basics.
 It records incredibly crisp, perfectly lit 1440p video, the Click&Go mount is a really neat solution, and its smartphone app, MyNextbase, is the most polished experience we've encountered.

 If you’re looking for the smallest dash cam possible, then you'll want the Garmin Dash Cam Mini 2, which really is mini by name and exceptionally mini by nature.
 Seriously, it's tiny, and will fit comfortably out of sight behind you rear view mirror.